luyadev/luya.io/docs/guide/cms/blocks.md

 ## Register Assets and JavaScript/CSS

-Sometimes your block should also register some CSS or JavaScript files, therefore you can access the global `\luya\web\View` object inside of your PHP view template.
+Sometimes your block should also register some CSS or JavaScript files, therefore you can access the global <class name="luya\web\View" /> object inside of your PHP view template.
 It is quite similar to registering other assets with the difference that you are accessing the global scope view instead of the view on `$this`.

 Assuming the below code is the PHP view of your block: